daniel-muthukrishna/astrorapid/docs/usage.rst

 Train your own classifier with your own data
 ++++++++++++++++++++++++++++++++++++++++++++
 This can be achieve by running :code:`train_neural_network.py`.
 More information on this will be added soon...
+Contact the author for support.